NarDevGH/Unity-ZombieAI/README.md

 - can go up stairs

 - keep looking for the player after stop seen him.
-- try serch for the player X Times
+- try search for the player X Times

 To Do:
 -  turn smoothly when changing direction